bartificer/programming-by-stealth/docs/pbs1.md

 It’s this controller app that you’ll be using to manage the server apps.
 On the Mac the controller apps is called `MAMP`, and you’ll find it in the `MAMP` folder in the `Applications` folder.

 When you first launch MAMP it will try to strong-arm you into using MAMP Pro, don’t give in!
-My advice is to un-check the checkbox to check for MAMP Pro, and then click the `Launch MAMP` button.
+My advice is to uncheck the checkbox to check for MAMP Pro, and then click the `Launch MAMP` button.

 ![Avoid MAMP Pro](../assets/pbs1/Screen-Shot-2015-10-09-at-4.13.31-p.m.-e1444403735573.png)